dfinity/examples/motoko/random_maze/README.md

 ![Compatibility](https://img.shields.io/badge/compatibility-0.7.0-blue)
 [![Build Status](https://github.com/dfinity/examples/workflows/motoko-random_maze-example/badge.svg)](https://github.com/dfinity/examples/actions?query=workflow%3Amotoko-random_maze-example)

-# Random maze

 ## Overview

 The example generates a random maze using cryptographic randomness.

 It illustrates:

-- Importing library Random to use cryptographic randomness.
+- Importing library `Random` to use cryptographic randomness.
 - Make asynchronous requests for entropy using shared function `Random.blob()`.
 - Generating bounded, discrete random numbers using helper class `Random.Finite(entropy: blob)`.
 Each instance, f, of this class consumes its initially supplied entropy as it is called to sample from various distributions.
 Calls to, for example `f.coin()` can fail by returning `null`, requiring `f` to be discarded in favour of a fresh instance of the Finite class, constructed from a fresh blob of entropy obtained from a new call to `Random.blob()` (for example `f := Finite(await Random.blob())`).